pakosel/transactions-api/README.md

 # transactions-api

-Storing and aggreagting operations of the Stock market (buy, sell, dividend, etc.).
-Ability to view current Position of the given stock and Wallet value
+Storing and aggregating operations of the Stock market Wallet (buy, sell, dividend, etc.).
+Ability to view current Position size for the given stock and whole Wallet value

 ## Building and Running
 ```